xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

             2) LoadEnemy.cs
             3) LoadItem.cs
             4  LoadMap.cs
-            5) MouseEnemyController.cs  ---> a controller class that gets user's mouse inputs to change enemies to certain room.
-            6) MouseMapController.cs  --->  a controller class that gets user's mouse inputs to change room. left click to switch to previous room, right click to switch to next room in order.
+            5) MouseMapController.cs  --->  a controller class that gets user's mouse inputs to change room. left click to switch to previous room, right click to switch to next room in order.
       4. Map file  ---> a collection of .csv file for level1 room layout(rooms, enemies, items).
       5. OneHandHoldBow.cs ---> display a special Link state when Link picks up a Bow.